ftxi/kleene/README.md

 <comment> = {any character except newline}*
 ```
 White space (spaces and tabs) can appear between any two tokens and should be ignored.

+### Disclaimer:

+This project is not affiliated with or derived from the earlier language of the same name.